Do Leaf Blowers Damage Plants And What Are The Risks?

 We should use the leaf blower without any sort of attachment to prevent plant damage because the powerful air currents generated by these machines are capable of disrupting and shredding leaves, drying them out prematurely in the process.

-Benjamin Hardy concludes his article with this point: use leaf blowers actively as they are very beneficial to have around – although they do pose threats towards plants and other small flora, so you should avoid using one has an attachment if you have plants in your yard or near your driveway.
+Benjamin Hardy concludes his article with this point: use leaf blowers actively, as they are very beneficial to have around – although they do pose threats towards plants and other small flora, so you should avoid using one that has an attachment if you have plants in your yard or near your driveway.

 Disadvantages of Leaf Blowers?